4thelawlz/Cyber-Yankee/Day 1/Sysinternal.md

 Use the following tools to look for persistence and hidden malware running on a device.

+## Sysinternal Suite Download

+Download the zip file from here (https://learn.microsoft.com/en-us/sysinternals/downloads/sysinternals-suite).

+After you download the zip file, you need to extract the files.
+After the files are extracted, the extra step, which is by choice, is to add the folder path to the environment variables.
+By doing so, you can launch the tools via the command line without navigating to the directory the tools reside in.

+Environment Variables can be edited from System Properties.

+The System Properties can be launched via the command line by running sysdm.cpl.
+Click on the Advanced tab.

+Select Path under System Variables and select Edit... then OK.

+In the next screen select New and enter the folder path where the Sysinternals Suite was extracted to.
+Press OK to confirm the changes.
+Just put it on your desktop.

+Open a new command prompt (elevated) to confirm that the Sysinternals Suite can be executed from any location.

 ## What To Look For

 Look for: